aviresler/antique-gen/README.md

 * conda env create --file environment.yaml
 * conda activate tf-gpu-2

-# Data

-# Train
-train.json configuration file is placed in configs folder.
-Update the train/valid data paths and run:

-train.py -c configs/train.json

 # Community detection
-Run get_communities method in evaluator/communities/community_wrapper.py.
+Run get_communities method in evaluator/communities/community_wrapper.py - example for that can be found in community_wrapper.py, in the bottom of the script.
 It will generate communities based on modularity maximization, from model predictions.
 For each validation-set image, up to 50 training-set nearest neighbours are taken into account.